Convexus-Protocol/AMM-docs/periphery-layer/nfpos-manager/collect-rewards.md

 ## `collect`

 - 📚 Description:
   - Collects up to a maximum amount of fees owed to a specific position to the recipient.
+May also be used after decreasing the liquidity in order to get back the owed tokens.
 - 🔒 Access:
   - Everyone
 - 🔎 Event Logs emitted: